PaperMC/PaperDocs/source/java-update/index.rst

     $ brew install --cask temurin

-If you used AdoptOpenJDK previously, untap it.
+If you used AdoptOpenJDK previously, uninstall and untap it.

 .. code-block:: console

+    $ brew uninstall adoptopenjdk16-jre
     $ brew untap AdoptOpenJDK/openjdk